wq2021/Coursera_GenAI_LLM/Coursera_GenAI.md

 **How does RLHF work ? **

 RLHF (Reinforcement Learning from Human Feedback) is a popular technique to finetune LLM with human feedback.
 In RLHF, **human labelers score a dataset of completions by the original model based on alignment criteria like helpfulness, harmlessness, and honesty**.
 This dataset is used to train the reward model that scores the model completions during the RLHF process.

-**What is reinforcement learning ?**

-Reinforcement learning is a type of machine learning in which **an agent learns to make decisions related to a specific goal by taking actions in an environment**, with the **objective of maximizing some notion of a cumulative reward**.
-The goal of reinforcement learning is for the agent to **learn the optimal policy for a given environment that maximizes their rewards**.
-In this framework, the agent continually learns from its experiences by taking actions, observing the resulting changes in the environment, and receiving rewards or penalties, based on the outcomes of its actions.
-By iterating through this process, the agent gradually refines its strategy or policy to make better decisions and increase its chances of success.

-**What is proximal policy optimization ?**

-Proximal policy optimization (PPO for short) is popular algorithm for RLHF. **PPO optimizes a policy**, in this case the LLM, to be more aligned with human preferences.
-Over many iterations, PPO makes updates to the LLM.
-The updates are small and within a bounded region, **resulting in an updated LLM that is close to the previous version**, hence the name Proximal Policy Optimization.
-Keeping the changes within this small region result in a more stable learning.
-The goal is to update the policy so that the reward is maximized.

-**How to obtain human feedbacks in RLHF ?**
+Therefore, human feedbacks are the most important ressources, you need to :

 1. Define your model alignment criterion